Key Takeaway

 Does tirzepatide age your face faster than semaglutide?

 Neither medication directly ages the face.
-However, because tirzepatide typically produces more total weight loss than semaglutide, facial volume loss may be more noticeable.
+But because tirzepatide typically produces more total weight loss than semaglutide, facial volume loss may be more noticeable.
 The facial changes are proportional to the amount of weight lost, not the specific medication used.

 Can I prevent facial aging while on tirzepatide?